Zgore14/wttj-fullstack-test/README.md

 I also put the insertion within an `Ecto.Repo.transaction/2` to ensure the integrity of the candidate being updated and all the other being re-ordered thanks to the atomicity property of the transaction.
 In case of error or exception, every changes made inside the transaction will be rolled back.

-I finally updated the test suite to validate the new logic and ensure non-regression in the futur.
+I finally updated the test suite to validate the new logic and ensure non-regression in the future.

 #### Frontend
 Then, once the API was developed and tested, I worked on the frontend to display the data and allow the user to drag and drop candidates.
 After some research, I was planning to use `react-beautiful-dnd`, but I quickly switched to its successor, [`pragmatic-drag-and-drop`](https://github.com/atlassian/pragmatic-drag-and-drop), due to deprecation.

+I chosed `pragmatic-drag-and-drop` because it is well documented, has good review and is actively maintained on GitHub, and also it is owned by Atlassian; the company who develop Jira among other known products.
+So, I expect this library to have good support in the future.

 I focus my work on learning React and how to use the drag and drop library, without calling the API directly.
 Once everything was working as I wanted, I implemented the update Candidate API to have have persistance of the data and a fully working application.
 I also iterate on my code to have a clean way to manage the drag and drop logic and created a new Component `CandidateBox` for better readability and reusability.

-I used at maximum the same existing logic already developped in the project, like the React Hooks, in order to have a better coherence in the codebase.
+I used at maximum the same existing logic already developed in the project, like the React Hooks, in order to have a better coherence in the codebase.

 #### Challenges